6aika/sixodp/README.md

 ### Copying and License

-This material is copyright (c) 2015-2016 Population Register Centre.
+This material is copyright by Tampere Region Economic Development Agency Tredea, and is based on earlier work by Population Register Centre and Finnish State Treasury.

-CKAN-related content like [CKAN extensions](/ckanext) are licensed under the GNU Affero General Public License (AGPL) v3.0 whose full text may be found at: http://www.fsf.org/licensing/licenses/agpl-3.0.html
+CKAN-related source code such as the [CKAN extensions](/ckanext) and patches are licensed under the [AGPL v3.0](http://www.fsf.org/licensing/licenses/agpl-3.0.html).
 All other content in this repository is licensed under the MIT license.